gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-02/index.md

 * Add a module for running a Lambda function on a scheduled basis to take snapshots of your servers: `ec2-backup`.
 * Delete the `scheduled-lambda-job` module.
 Please migrate to [package-lambda](https://github.com/gruntwork-io/package-lambda) instead.
 You can create the Lambda functions with the [lambda module](https://github.com/gruntwork-io/package-lambda/tree/master/modules/lambda) and run them on a scheduled basis using the [scheduled-lambda-job module](https://github.com/gruntwork-io/package-lambda/tree/master/modules/scheduled-lambda-job) in that repo.
 * Update this repo to use CircleCI 2.0 with the machine executor.
-* Add a new `--circle-ci-2-machine-executor` flag to `configure-environment-for-gruntwork-module` so you can use the script with CircleCI 2.0's machine executor.
+* Add a new `--circle-ci-2-machine-executor` flag to `configure-environment-for-gruntwork-module` so you can use the script with CircleCI 2.0&apos;s machine executor.
-* Add an example for how to create "unit tests" for modules that run locally and relatively quickly using Docker and Docker Compose.
+* Add an example for how to create &quot;unit tests&quot; for modules that run locally and relatively quickly using Docker and Docker Compose.
 See `jenkins_test.go`.
-* Add an example for how to create "integration tests" out of multiple "stages," where any one of the stages can be skipped to speed up local iterative development.
+* Add an example for how to create &quot;integration tests&quot; out of multiple &quot;stages,&quot; where any one of the stages can be skipped to speed up local iterative development.
 See `jenkins_test.go`.

 </div>